The Official AgoraFest FAQ

 A: Well if we said no we probably should change our name.
 So yes, sure, go ahead, have at it!
 But a few ground rules.

-- Please confine your voluntary exchanges to your campsite area and the immediate vicinity.
-Do not set up any tables or displays at or near the main lodge or in the workshop tent area.
+- Please confine your voluntary exchanges to your campsite/RV area and the immediate vicinity.
+Do not set up any tables or displays at or near the hotel or courtyard.

 - We have our own private security that is responsible for assuring a safe and healthy festival for everyone.
 If they ask questions about your possessions or activities, please cooperate with them – they are there to help keep everyone alive and are trained medics as well.
 AgoraFest reserves the right to ban anything that we believe is dangerous, evil, wicked, mean or nasty, and our security has the authority to immediately enforce these bans.
 If you disagree with their decision, you will be asked to leave.